dasbury-esri/classic-converter-app/README.md

 - tweaked default conver config (changed from "full" to "minimal")
 - noticed that return patterns for functions is inconsistent within storymap_json_schema.py.
 Not sure how much that matters, just makes it easier to read when consistent
 - added helper functions to create MapTour nodes and added to schema validation
+- added helper function to create a carousel node for media in MapTour

 ## Environment Notes